-- 276. Plaintiffs repeat the allegations in the foregoing paragraphs and incorporate them as though fully set forth herein. - 277.
-To determine whether conduct is unfair, Illinois courts consider whether the practice offends public policy; is immoral, unethical, oppressive or unscrupulous; or causes substantial injury to customers. - 278.
-A practice offends public policy when it violates a standard of conduct contained in an existing statute, regulation, or common law doctrine that typically applies to such a situation. - 279.
-The Higher Education Act and its implementing regulations contain a public policy against false, erroneous, or misleading statements-known as "substantial misrepresentations"-about the nature and extent of an institution's accreditation.
-See, e.g., 34 C.F.R § 668.71, 668.72(a).
+314. Plaintiffs repeat the allegations in the foregoing paragraphs and incorporate them as though fully set forth herein.

+- 315. To determine whether conduct is unfair, Illinois courts consider whether the practice offends public policy; is immoral, unethical, oppressive, or unscrupulous; or causes substantial injury to customers. - 316.
+A practice offends public policy when it violates a standard of conduct contained in an existing statute, regulation, or common law doctrine that typically applies to such a situation. - 317.
+The HEA and its implementing regulations contain a public policy against false, erroneous, or misleading statements-known as "substantial misrepresentations"-about the nature and extent of an institution's accreditation.
+See, e.g., 34 C.F.R §§ 668.71, 668.72(a).
 A substantial misrepresentation includes "any statement that omits information in such a way as to make the statement false, erroneous, or misleading."
 81 Fed.
-Reg.
-76072. - 280.
+Reg. at 76,072. - 318.
 The Illinois Administrative Code also contains a public policy against false, erroneous, or misleading statements to students and the public regarding, among other things, "material facts concerning the institution and the program or course of instruction" that are "likely to affect the decision of the student to enroll."
 Ill.
 Adm.
 Code tit.
-23 § 1030.60(a)(7).

-- 281. In addition, pursuant to HLC policy, an institution must "portray[] clearly and accurately to the public its accreditation status with national, specialized, and professional accreditation agencies as well as with the Higher Learning Commission, including a clear distinction between Candidate or Accredited status and an intention to seek status."
-See HLC Policy CRRT.A.10.010(7). - 282.
-Through its misrepresentations and omissions regarding the nature and extent of IIA's institutional accreditation, Defendants are therefore in violation of the public policy reflected in the regulations implementing the Higher Education Act, the Illinois Administrative Code, and HLC policy. - 283.
-Defendants' misrepresentations and omissions regarding the nature and extent of IIA's accreditation therefore offend public policy and are unfair under the ICFDPA. - 284.
-Defendants' misrepresentations and omissions are also immoral, unethical, and oppressive under the ICFDPA. - 285.
-Because Defendants concealed the loss of accreditation from Named Plaintiffs and the class and affirmatively misrepresented that IIA "remain[ed] accredited," Named Plaintiffs and the class had no reason to know or suspect that their credits were unaccredited. - 286.
-Once they learned in June or July 2018 that IIA had lost accreditation in January 2018, there was no remedy by which they could obtain accreditation for their previous course work. - 287.
+23 § 1030.60(a)(7). - 319.
+In addition, pursuant to HLC policy, an institution must "portray[] clearly and accurately to the public its accreditation status with national, specialized, and professional accreditation agencies as well as with the Higher Learning Commission, including a clear distinction between Candidate or

+Accredited status and an intention to seek status."
+See HLC Policy CRRT.A.10.010(7).

+- 320. Through Defendants' misrepresentations and omissions regarding the nature and extent of IIA's institutional accreditation, Defendants violated several public policies, including the regulations implementing the HEA, the Illinois Administrative Code, and HLC policy. - 321.
+Defendants' misrepresentations and omissions regarding the nature and extent of IIA's accreditation therefore offend public policy and are unfair under the ICFDPA. - 322.
+Defendants' misrepresentations and omissions are also immoral, unethical, and oppressive under the ICFDPA. - 323.
+Because Defendants concealed the loss of accreditation from Named Plaintiffs and the class and affirmatively misrepresented that IIA "remain[ed] accredited," Named Plaintiffs and the class had no reason to know or suspect that their credits were unaccredited. - 324.
+Once they learned in June or July 2018 that IIA had lost accreditation in January 2018, there was no remedy by which they could obtain accreditation for their previous course work. - 325.
 Defendants' misconduct also caused substantial injury to consumers.

 As explained by HLC, credits earned by students during the candidacy period "may not be accepted in transfer to other colleges and universities or recognized by prospective employers."

-- 288. Not only were Named Plaintiffs harmed by Defendants' conduct, but so too were all students enrolled at IIA campuses from January 20, 2018 to the present.
-Upon information and belief, Defendants DCEH, DCF, and John Does 1-10 engaged in the exact same misrepresentations and omissions at the Art Institute of Colorado and Art Institute of Michigan, which were likewise placed on candidacy status by HLC on January 20, 2018. - 289.
+- 326. Not only were Named Plaintiffs harmed by Defendants' conduct, but so too were all students enrolled at IIA campuses from January 20, 2018, to the present.
+Upon information and belief, Defendants DCF, DCEH, Brent Richardson, Chris Richardson, Shelly Murphy, and John Does 1-7 engaged in the exact same misrepresentations and omissions at the Art Institute of Colorado and Art Institute of Michigan, which were likewise placed on candidacy status by HLC on January 20, 2018. - 327.
 Defendants' conduct therefore had the potential to and did cause substantial injury to large numbers of consumers.

-COUNT IV

-Negligent Misrepresentation (Corporate Defendants)
+COUNT IV Negligent Misrepresentation (All Defendants)